-This Coleslaw recipe is crisp and refreshing, with just enough creamy dressing to bring it all together.
-It’s a great side for many different dishes, and both picnic and potluck friendly!
+Say goodbye to the stale, mayonnaise-drowned grocery store coleslaw.
+This easy Coleslaw recipe is crisp and refreshing, with just enough creamy dressing to bring it all together.
+It’s a great side for dishes like Smoked Pork Butt and Fried Chicken, and it’s picnic and potluck friendly!

 Coleslaw is one of those recipes that gets written off as nothing to get excited about, but I think much of the reason is because of how it’s typically encountered.

 Many of the pre-made coleslaws you can buy are a couple days old, drowning in mayonnaise, and made of machine-cut confetti pieces of cabbage, instead of crunchy, thin, and long strands of fresh cabbage.
 These things all make a big difference.

 It went through many rounds of recipe testing – Over the years I’ve experimented with many different versions of homemade coleslaw, and I truly think this is the best.
 I know what aspects of this dish truly matter, such as how the vegetables are cut.

 Minimal ingredients – Fortunately, I’ve figured out that the best coleslaw is actually pretty simple and minimal in ingredients.

 Perfect texture – Many people don’t realize that with a dish like this, the texture is incredibly important.
 The thin, uniform ribbons here are delicious, and I think more enjoyable than confetti-style.

 The natural sweetness of the cabbage comes through – Yes, there’s a creamy mayo-based dressing here, but the star of the show is really the freshness and flavors of the crunchy cabbage and carrots.
 This is how I think it should be.
 Traditional coleslaws use too much dressing, and though this is still a pretty classic coleslaw recipe, we use less mayo than typical, while still preserving flavor and crunch.